Size ranking: 13th

 Arcturus, the bear guard

-Boötes contains the fourth-brightest star in the entire sky, Arcturus (Greek: Αρκτουρος), mentioned by Homer, Hesiod and Ptolemy.
+Boötes contains the fourth-brightest star in the entire sky, Arcturus (Greek: Ἀρκτοῦρος), mentioned by Homer, Hesiod, Aratus, and Ptolemy.
 Its name means ‘bear guard’ in Greek.
-Germanicus Caesar said that Arcturus “lies where his garment is fastened by a knot”, but Ptolemy placed it between the thighs, which is where mapmakers have traditionally depicted it.
+Aratus described it as lying beneath his belt, while Germanicus Caesar said it ‘lies where his garment is fastened by a knot’.
+Ptolemy placed it between the thighs, which is where mapmakers have traditionally depicted it.
 To the eye, Arcturus has a noticeably orange colour.
 Astronomers have found that it is a red giant star about 25 times larger than the Sun, lying 37 light years away.

 Somewhere south of Dajiao was the constellation Kangchi, representing a lake.
 Its location is quite uncertain and is another example of a Chinese constellation being redrawn over time.
 It is variously placed in Boötes, partly in Boötes and partly in Virgo, or straddling the border between Virgo and Libra.